-Students perform with and meet the curriculum requirements of the Concert Choir.
-In addition, students will prepare a digital portfolio consisting of individual performances of solo literature from difficulty levels V-VI and written assignments including research, analysis, and reflection of performances.
+Students perform with and meet the curricular requirements of the Concert Choir.
+In addition, this course provides a performance-based curriculum for advanced level learners, focusing on the development of expressive and artistic musical experiences through student driven work to learn the language of music.
+Refining performance skills, while increasing the ability to read new music at sight are critical to this course.
 The number of required non-school hour performances and practices during a school year may not exceed 40.